-The pro forma, net tangible book value as of June 30, 2021 was \$132.9 million, or \$53.65 per common share.
-The pro forma, net tangible book value gives effect to the above issuances and the sale of the ADSs in this offering at an initial public offering price of \$18.00 per ADS, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, as set forth in this prospectus.
-The pro forma net tangible book value per common share after the offering is calculated by dividing the pro forma, net tangible book value of \$132.9 million by 2,477,672, which is equal to the pro forma, issued and outstanding common shares of the Company as of June 30, 2021.
-The difference between the initial public offering price and the pro forma net tangible book value per ADS represents an immediate increase in the net tangible book value of \$1.63 per ADS to existing shareholders and immediate dilution of \$15.32 per ADS to new investors purchasing ADSs in this offering.
+The pro forma, net tangible book value as of June 30, 2021 was \$137.8 million, or \$55.63 per common share.
+The pro forma, net tangible book value gives effect to the above issuances and the sale of the ADSs in this offering at an assumed initial public offering price of \$19.00 per ADS (the midpoint of the price range set forth on the cover of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us, as set forth in this prospectus.
+The pro forma net tangible book value per common share after the offering is calculated by dividing the pro forma, net tangible book value of \$137.8 million by 2,477,672, which is equal to the pro forma, issued and outstanding common shares of the Company as of June 30, 2021.
+The difference between the initial public offering price and the pro forma net tangible book value per ADS represents an immediate increase in the net tangible book value of \$1.73 per ADS to existing shareholders and immediate dilution of \$16.22 per ADS to new investors purchasing ADSs in this offering.